Superman II: Production under Richard Lester

-To replace Mankiewicz, Superman co-screenwriters David and Leslie Newman were then brought back to re-tool the script constructing a new opening and ending.
+To replace Mankiewicz, David and Leslie Newman were then brought back to re-tool the script constructing a new opening and ending.
 The new script featured newly conceived scenes such as a new opening involving Superman thwarting the nuclear terrorists at the Eiffel Tower, Clark rescuing Lois at Niagara Falls, and a new ending in which Clark causes Lois to forget his secret identity through a hypnotic kiss.
 Furthermore, cinematographer Geoffrey Unsworth had died before the release of Superman.
 Now director, Lester was not sympathetic to Donner's filmmaking style: "Donner was emphasizing a kind of grandiose myth.
 There was a kind of David Lean-ish attempt in several sequences, and enormous scale.
 There was a type of epic quality which isn't in my nature, so my work really didn't embrace that...That's not me.
 That's his vision of it.
 I'm more quirky and I play around with slightly more unexpected silliness."
-Lester then brought on cinematographer Robert Paynter to have the film evoke the garish color scheme of the comics.
-Another replacement happened when set designer John Barry suddenly collapsed on the nearby set of The Empire Strikes Back (1980) and died from meningitis.
+Lester then brought on cinematographer Robert Paynter to have the film evoke the garish color scheme of the comics, although Variety noted that the final film retained the light-suffused images of Unsworth.
+Another replacement happened when production designer John Barry suddenly collapsed on the nearby set of The Empire Strikes Back (1980) and died from meningitis.
 Peter Murton was then hired in Barry's place.

-Before filming was to begin, Christopher Reeve was initially unavailable as he had accepted to star in the film Somewhere in Time, five months into the production shutdown by which time his contract to shoot both Superman films back-to-back had expired.
+Before filming was to begin, Christopher Reeve was initially unavailable as he had agreed to star in the film Somewhere in Time, five months into the production shutdown by which time his contract to shoot both Superman films back-to-back had expired.
 Reeve had claimed that twelve hours after his casting was announced, he received a letter from the producers to be available for Superman II on July 16, which was only five days after he was to finish filming Somewhere in Time.
 In March 1979, the Salkinds filed suit against Reeve alleging he had breached his contract by walking off the sequel.
 Furthermore, Reeve had reservations with Lester and the Newmans' script following the departure of Donner.
 During the renegotiation of his contract, Reeve agreed to the financial terms, but demanded more artistic control.